letitiatel/Snap-Doc-App/README.md

 ## Refactoring - Code standards

+Enhancing Maintainability:

+ - Adding comments and documentation to make the code easier to understand.
+ - Refactoring to follow consistent coding standards and conventions.
+ - Renaming variables, methods, and classes to more meaningful names.

 ## Using an AI tool that assists during software development
    ML Kit used to recognize text from an image